mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 * Fill out the template below.
 The repository owner may close any bug fix pull request that does not follow this template.
 * The pull request must fix an existing bug.
 To contribute other changes, use a different template.
 You can see all templates at [PULL_REQUEST_TEMPLATE](../PULL_REQUEST_TEMPLATE).
 * The pull request must update the test suite to reflect the changed functionality.
+* The pull request must update any documentation to reflect the changed functionality.

 ### Bug Fix Template